apache/druid/docs/querying/multi-value-dimensions.md

 `dimensionSpec` is much more efficient because that gets applied at the lowest level in the query processing pipeline.
 Having specs are applied at the outermost level of groupBy query processing.

-## Disable GroupBy on multivalue columns
+## Disable GroupBy on multi-value columns

 You can disable the implicit unnesting behavior for groupBy by setting groupByEnableMultiValueUnnesting: false in your query context.
 In this mode, the groupBy engine will return an error instead of completing the query.
 This is a safety